Alfresco/docs-alfresco/salesforce/latest/using/community.md

       ![lightning-create-folder]({% link salesforce/images/lightning-create-folder.png %})

-11. Enter the details you require for your new folder and then click **Save**.
+11. Enter the details you require for your new folder and then click **Create**.

       ![lightning-details-folder]({% link salesforce/images/lightning-details-folder.png %})